MakieOrg/Website/src/blogposts/makie-showcases/post.md

 ## [NDViewer](https://github.com/MakieOrg/NDViewer.jl)

-NDViewer is an early-stage prototype created by the Makie team at [JuliaEO 2024](https://www.aircentre.org/the-juliaeo-2024-workshop), aimed at exploring multidimensional datasets.
+NDViewer is an early-stage prototype created by the Makie team at [JuliaEO 2024](https://www.aircentre.org/the-juliaeo-2024-workshop) ([workshop page](https://aircentre.github.io/JuliaEO24/)), aimed at exploring multidimensional datasets.
 It supports loading [YAXArrays](https://github.com/JuliaDataCubes/YAXArrays.jl) and most other Julia array types and it uses a simple YAML syntax for defining slices and plots, making it easier to create custom dataset viewers.

 Key features include:

+- **Runs anywhere**: This can run locally directly on the GPU, while it can also be integrated into any website, to let a wide audience interact with the data.
 - **Modular**: Utilizes Makie's plotting capabilities with plug-ins for customizable axes and attributes, making it easy to create very different domain specific viewers.
 - **Basic UI**: Offers a straightforward interface for viewing data slices and including a colorbar for context.
 - **Data Handling**: Designed to handle large datasets, such as satellite data or neuroimaging, with support for 2D to 4D data.